PythonCharmers/python-future/docs/limitations.rst

       b'\x01'[0] != 1

   ``futurize`` does not yet wrap all byte-string literals in a ``bytes()`` call.
 This is on the to-do list.
-See `:ref:bytes-object` for more information.
+See :ref:`bytes-object` for more information.

 Notes